gutlessCGH/RONBM/README.md

 	    options "quiet ******"                                  (replace "quiet ******" with boot options) }

 Boot options may be found in refind_linux.conf (sudo nano /boot/refind_linux.conf).
-Copy the long string in quotes after "Boot with standard options"
+After booting into an OS copy the long string in quotes after "Boot with standard options"